covey-j/ffx-lightning-dodger/README.md

 git clone https://github.com/abcminiuser/lufa.git
 ```

 Open a terminal window in the `ffx-lightning-dodger` directory, type `make`, and hit enter to compile.
 If all goes well, the printout in the terminal will let you know it finished the build!

+#### Flashing onto a SparkFun Pro Micro

-Then use [avrdude](https://www.nongnu.org/avrdude/user-manual/avrdude.html) to flash `Joystick.hex` onto your Pro Micro and you're good to go.
+Use [avrdude](https://www.nongnu.org/avrdude/user-manual/avrdude.html) to flash `Joystick.hex` onto your Pro Micro and you're good to go.
 Probably the easiest way to figure out the exact command you should use to do this is to use Arduino IDE (don't forget to follow the [Pro Micro hookup guide](https://learn.sparkfun.com/tutorials/pro-micro--fio-v3-hookup-guide)), go into File->Preferences, enable verbose output during upload, and upload any sketch to the Pro Micro.
 In the output window, find the avrdude command that was used, copy/paste it into a terminal, and replace the path to the .hex file with the path to `Joystick.hex`.
 Run the command and you should be all set assuming no errors.

 #### Thanks